EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_05-Installing-and-Configuring-Hyper-V.md

 ### Introduction

-In this exercise, you will create and manage virtual networks.
+In this exercise, you will examine virtual networks, change the second octet of the dynamic MAC address range to 17, create an internal switch names Internal, and a private switch named Private.

 #### Tasks